takase1121/lite-fallback-fonts/README.md

 ### Known issues
 - ~~Caret and selection don't work.
 I may consider working on them but it won't be that easy.~~ fixed.
 - IME selection box does not show up.
 This is a bug from lite and should be worked on there instead.
+- Anything related to mouse does not work correctly.